Entertech/Enter-AffectiveCloud-Android-SDK/README_EN.md

 Before starting the development, please check the [Development Documents](https://docs.affectivecloud.com) of Enter Affective Cloud to understand the structure of Affective Cloud platform and specific descriptions of the services it can provide, and determine your application The service needed.
 You also need to contact the administrator to register the test application, and then develop.

-In order to facilitate your rapid development of the Android platform, we provide the affective cloud rapid development SDK, through which you can quickly integrate the emotional cloud capabilities into your app.
+In order to facilitate your rapid development of the Android platform, we provide the affective cloud rapid development SDK, through which you can quickly integrate the affective cloud capabilities into your app.

 # Demo